lhao03/lhao03.github.io/posts/notes/fem-cs.md

 > Colburn (p.
 319) gives an interesting example regarding two fundamentally different views on programs: one that sees computer programs as mathematical expressions, and another that sees them from the perspective of functionality.

 > the formal view (mathematical expressions) used to be the strongest, but is losing ground to the more use- and functionality oriented view.

+## Paper C1 [175]
+> Bringing up issues of gender in relation to technology, there is always a risk that the discussion comes to focus either on the missing women, and what could be done to increase the number of women, or on differences between men and women.
+The problem with these approaches is the underlying assumptions of technological determinism and/or essentialism in the view of men and women.
+This can result in a tendency to see women as the problem

+> “In order to bring about a meeting of awarenesses, the teacher has to take the part of the learner,…see the experience through the learner’s eyes, become aware of the experience through the learner’s awareness.”
+(Marton and Both p.
+179).